Christie Farrell Lee & Bell

 Step 1: Secure Your Immediate Safety and Health

-The immediate aftermath of a dog attack can be chaotic and frightening, especially if the animal caused severe injuries.
+The immediate aftermath of a dog attack can be chaotic and frightening, especially if the animal causes catastrophic injuries.
 However, your priority should be to secure your safety, move away from the dog that bit you, and seek medical attention, regardless of the severity of the bite.

 A dog bite can carry a risk of infection, even if it appears minor, and professional medical evaluation is crucial.
 Moreover, receiving prompt medical care will also serve as an official record of your injury, which could be invaluable in any subsequent legal proceedings.